 In 2004, frustrated with the terrible software options available to Creative Circle's consulting clients, Bill founded a software company arm for Creative Circle.
 "I knew nothing about software, but in some ways that was an advantage.
 We didn't follow the same path as traditional software firms."

-He raised $2.4 million from investors and built one of the industry's most innovative software firms.
-The company's first product, adQ: Intelligent classifieds, was a good example of how Creative Circle's consulting approach can creates new digital solutions for media companies.
+He raised $2.4 million from investors and built one of the industry's most innovative software platforms.
+The company's first product, adQ: Intelligent classifieds, was a good example of how Creative Circle's consulting approach can create better digital solutions.

 Creative Circle has since led the industry in a long list of innovations.
-"We are constantly in the field working at client newspapers, so we have a good pulse of what's happening out there and what newspapers need," says Ostendorf.
-"It helps us pick up trends and identify opportunities other software companies don't even know about yet."
+The company was the first CMS vendor to offer a pay wall, user-contributed content, reverse publishing, hyper-local sites and networked sites.
+"We are constantly in the field working with client newspapers in our consultant role, so we have a good pulse of what's happening out there and what newspapers need," says Ostendorf.
+"It helps us pick up trends and identify opportunities other software companies don't even know about yet.

 During his newspaper career, Bill worked as a reporter, photographer, news editor, features editor, copy desk chief and graphics director at several newspapers, including the Chicago Tribune, Paddock Publications in suburban Chicago, The Times-News in Twin Falls, Idaho, The Standard-Examiner in Ogden, Utah, and The Plain Dealer in Cleveland.
-He taught copy editing at Utah State University and has guest lectured at dozens of other universities.
+He taught copy editing at Utah State University and has guest lectured at dozens of other universities in three countries.

 Bill joined The Providence Journal in 1987, turning down several other offers partly because he wanted to work at a family owned paper.
-In 1996, he created the New England Wire Service (NEWS) so New England papers could share content and shave costs.
+In 1996, he created the New England Wire Service (NEWS) so New England papers could share content and shave costs, especially in covering New England's pro sports teams.
 Then he founded the Independent News Network (INN), enabling family owned papers like the Journal to share content and provide their staffs with the kind of exposure chains provide with their internal wire networks.
 And, while Creative Circle has worked with many of the largest media companies in the world, he still supports family newspaper ownership as much as possible.
 "Our group is all about relationships.
 And we like the kind of relationships we can have with family owned companies."

 During 13 years at The Journal, he served as managing editor for visuals and new product development, overseeing the design, layout, photography, graphics and much of the editorial production process.
 In addition, he produced annual calendars and worked to integrate the newspaper's resources with local television outlets, Rhode Island Monthly magazine, The TV Food Network, KRT News Service and projo.com web site.